kartva/Librarian/cli/README.md

 # Librarian Query CLI

-Queries the Babraham server with supplied FASTQ files and downloads plots.
+Queries the Babraham server (or your own!) with supplied FASTQ files and downloads plots.

 ```
-Librarian CLI 1.0.3
+Librarian CLI
 A tool to predict the sequencing library type from the base composition of a supplied FastQ file.
 Uncompresses .gz files
 when reading.